kubewarden/docs/docs/glossary.md

 ### AdmissionPolicy

 A namespace-wide resource.
-The policy processes only requests targeting the namespace where the AdmissionPolicy is defined.
+The policy processes only those requests targeting the namespace in which the AdmissionPolicy is defined.

-### Annotation

-### Artifact

-### Artifacthub

 ## C